Revolving bank facility

 - Providing better quality urban greening measures by increasing the biodiversity net gain across our portfolio.

 These targets will further incentivise the Group to accelerate the decarbonisation of our business and will support continued behavioural change within the Group and across our supply chain.

-From May 2021, we will measure performance against each KPI annually.
+We will measure performance against each KPI annually.
 A margin decrease or increase of up to 2.5 basis points will be applied to the headline margin on the basis of this performance.
 All margin adjustments will be given by GPE to registered charities focused on environmental initiatives.

 This facility is fully available for general corporate purposes, includes our standard unsecured financial covenants (see below) and is an amendment and extension of the Group’s £450 million RCF signed in October 2018.